-Here are the differences between a cellular and GPS-only Apple Watch
+Deciding between a GPS or GPS+Cellular Apple Watch?
+Let us help!

 While the GPS-only Apple Watch has better battery performance against the GPS + Cellular model when using LTE, neither performs well for long-distance runners.

-The final metric that separates these two devices is the price: The GPS-only Apple Watch SE starts at $279 for a 40mm aluminum case, while the GPS + Cellular SE starts at $329, an increase of $50, which is the best deal for the extra feature.
-The Apple Watch Series 3 no longer has a GPS + Cellular option.
+The final metric that separates these two devices is the price: The GPS-only Apple Watch SE starts at $279 for a 40mm aluminum case, while the GPS + Cellular SE starts at $329.

-The GPS-only Apple Watch Series 6 starts at $399 for a 40mm aluminum case, and the GPS + Cellular Apple Watch Series 6 with the same case starts at $499, also a $100 increase.
+The GPS-only Apple Watch Series 7 starts at $399 for a 41mm aluminum case, and the GPS + Cellular Apple Watch Series 7 with the same case starts at $499.
 If you want cellular service, the nicer case material, more storage, Family Setup support, and Apple Music, that price might well be worth it.

 Untethered